s0frl15/CSCI-233/README.md

 NOTE: you can find the name of your local branch by running the command "git branch".
 Remote branch will be the name of the branch you are pushing to.

-For example, on my machine I would run: git add . git commit -m "I am making a change to the README" git push origin main:test
+For example, on my machine I would run:
+1. git add .
+2. git commit -m "Updated README to include push commands
+3. git push origin main:test

 Hope this helps! -Antony